williaz/Finance/FRM-handbook.md

 - Loss given default (LGD), which represents the fractional loss due to default.
 As an example, take a situation where default results in a fractional recovery rate of 30% only.
 LGD is then 70% of the exposure.
 - It is important to realize that a long credit position involves an embedded short option position.

+- The expected credit loss depends on default probabilities but not on default correlation.
+In contrast, the higher the default correlation, the higher the unexpected credit loss.

+Financial Risk Manager Handbook: 625 (Wiley Finance) (p.
+462).
+Wiley.
+Kindle Edition.